TUDelft-books/FAIR4TU_Submission_Help/book/4tu_research_data/intro.md

 4TU.ResearchData is a research infrastructure, community and training provider whose mission is to enable researchers from science, engineering and design disciplines to make a global impact with research data and software.

-This video introduces 4TU.ResearchData, an international data repository for science, engineering and design disciplines.

 ## Main Service

 4TU.ResearchData is a trusted digital repository which supports Findable, Accessible, Interoperable and Reusable (FAIR) data and software by offering [curation](/submission_workflow/data_curation.md), sharing, long-term access and [preservation](/data_preservation/intro.md).